 What if my son or daughter needs support during their degree?

-Kent Union and the Universities at Medway Students' Association (UMSA) Advice Centres are here to help all University of Kent students, including part-time as well as full-time students and those students studying franchised courses at other colleges.
+The Advice Centres at Kent Union (Canterbury) and GK Unions (Medway) are here to help all University of Kent students, including part-time as well as full-time students and those students studying franchised courses at other colleges.

 They provide advice on issues that may affect your son or daughter while they are a student.
 This includes the all-important finance questions, legal advice, questions about their course, health matters and other issues.